KEINOS/TPL-PHP-HelloWorld/README.md

 # Hello-World Class Template

-This repo is an overly cautious template of Hello-World class, which includes the following tests.
+This repo is an overly cautious [Hello-World PHP script](./src/Main.php).
+Aimed to use it as a template of [composer](https://getcomposer.org/)'s package, which includes the following tests and CIs.

 ## Tests